 The intersection of Pioneer Avenue was

 completely rebuilt.
-The home located on the corner of Pioneer and Brookline
+Knowing that the home located on the corner of Pioneer and

-Boulevard, the former office of Dr. Lang, stood in the path of the expanded
+Brookline Boulevard, the former office of Dr. Lang, stood in the path of the

 The home that once stood on the corner of Pioneer